chrstahl/peat/README.md

 To get started, you will need to fork the PEAT repository and clone it to your local machine.
 You will also need to install Node.js and Yarn to run and build the application.
 Please follow the instructions in the README file for more details.

 If you encounter a bug or have a suggestion for an enhancement, please open an issue on git.
 Please provide as much information as possible to help us reproduce and resolve the issue.
 Please also check if there are any existing issues or pull requests that are similar to yours before opening a new one.

+# Disclaimer

+The United States Environmental Protection Agency (EPA) GitHub project code and binary files are provided on an "as is" basis and the user assumes responsibility for its use.
+EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
+The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.